Instructional Design & Learning Systems

 01

-Document performance expectations, quality benchmarks, and behavioral standards contributors are expected to meet.
-Programs without a clearly defined target that is itself a finding worth surfacing.
+Document performance expectations, quality benchmarks, and behavioral standards learners are expected to meet.
+ADDIE's analysis phase begins here — without a clearly defined target, you cannot identify a gap.
+That absence itself is a finding worth surfacing.

 02